Skip to main content

 What Mapping Means

-Bulk Fill currently supports CSV mapping for:
+In the current product, Bulk Fill supports CSV mapping for these overlay types:

 • text fields